West-Michigan-AWS-Users-Group/LanPartyServices/lan_party_services/quake3/README.md

 ### Installation
 IOQuake3 is a free, standalone engine based on the Quake 3: Arena source code. https://ioquake3.org/get-it/
 It requires a pak0.pak3 files from the original Quake 3: Arena game to play.
-You can download this from the mirror site.
-Follow the instructions on the site specific to your OS to play.
+Download here: [quake3/baseq3/pak0.pk3](https://grlanparty.info/quake3/baseq3/pak0.pk3)